Ketamine for Depression: Is it right for you?

 Sublingual ketamine, typically administered as lozenges that dissolve in the mouth, is a widely used option in ketamine-assisted therapy settings.
 It’s more cost-effective than IV treatments and feels less medical or clinical, which can help clients feel more at ease during the therapeutic process.

 This form of ketamine is especially helpful for trauma work.
 Its slower onset and gentler intensity allow clients to explore and process difficult emotions without overwhelming the nervous system.
-Sublingual ketamine also pairs well with therapeutic modalities like EMDR—particularly in ketamine-assisted EMDR—where the combination can enhance emotional integration and support healing.
+Sublingual ketamine also pairs well with therapeutic modalities like EMDR therapy—particularly in ketamine-assisted EMDR—where the combination can enhance emotional integration and support healing.

 What Does a Ketamine Session Feel Like?